FDA approval for two new drugs

-Sickle cell anaemia (sickle cell disease) is caused by an autosomal-recessive single gene defect in the beta chain of haemoglobin (HbA), which results in production of sickle cell haemoglobin (HbS).
-Other forms of sickle cell disease may occur if HbS is inherited from one parent and another abnormal haemoglobin or beta thalassaemia is inherited from the other parent (e.g., HbSB-thal or HbSC).
-Sickle cell anaemia is associated with varying degrees of anaemia, red cell haemolysis, and obstruction of small blood capillaries causing painful crises, damage to major organs, and increased vulnerability to severe infections.
+Sickle cell anaemia is caused by an autosomal-recessive single gene defect in the beta chain of haemoglobin, which results in production of sickle cell haemoglobin (HbS).
+Other forms of sickle cell disease may occur if HbS is inherited from one parent and another abnormal haemoglobin, or beta thalassaemia, is inherited from the other parent (e.g., HbSC or HbSB thalassaemia).
+Sickle cell disease is associated with varying degrees of anaemia, red cell haemolysis, and obstruction of small blood capillaries causing painful crises, damage to major organs, and increased vulnerability to severe infections.
 Sickle cell trait occurs if HbS is inherited from one parent and the normal HbA from the other.

 History and exam

 Johns Hopkins Medicine

 SL has been the site principal investigator on several industry-funded studies with the following companies: Pfizer, Selexys, AstraZeneca, and Prolong.
 She also receives research funding from PCORI, HRSA, NIH, Global Blood Therapeutics, Ironwood, AstraZeneca, Prolong, and Selexys.
 SL is an author of one of the references in this topic.

 Dr Sophie Lanzkron would like to gratefully acknowledge Dr Channing Paller, a previous contributor to this topic.

 Instructor in Medicine

 Dana-Farber Cancer Institute

 JB declares that he has no competing interests.

 AS declares that he has no competing interests.